Bridge to Independence Award Program

 - Exception: A clinician who holds a faculty member position in order to fulfill their clinical responsibilities but who does not hold an independent research faculty position may still be eligible.
 Such individuals should contact the foundation to confirm their eligibility prior to submitting their applications.

 - The applicant received a start-up package for support of his/her independent research.

 - The applicant has research space dedicated to his/her own research.

 - The applicant is eligible to apply for independent research funding as the PI of an NIH research grant (e.g., R01) or SFARI grant (Pilot, Research, and Targeted awards).

-- Applicants are not eligible if they are recipients of other career development awards with similar budgetary scope as the SFARI Bridge to Independence Award.
+- Applicants are not eligible if they are recipients of other career development awards with similar budgetary scopes as the SFARI Bridge to Independence Award.
 These include, but are not limited to:

 - These include, but are not limited to: